 Dr. Fontaine is considered a leader in robotic (DaVinci) surgery and serves as the Program Director for the Robotic Surgery Fellowship at Moffitt Cancer Center in Tampa, Florida.Make an Appointment

-Robotic surgery, also known as da Vinci surgery, is a cutting-edge surgical technique that assists doctors with a variety of complex procedures.
-While seated at an advanced computer console, the surgeon controls several robotic arms fitted with small precise tools.
-These instruments perform cutting, grasping, cauterizing and other tasks during the surgery.
+Robotic surgery is an advanced surgical technique that assists doctors with a variety of complex procedures.
+While seated at a computer console, surgeons at the Moffitt Institute for Robotic Cancer Surgery control robotic arms fitted with tiny precision tools that cut, grasp and cauterize.

+At Moffitt Cancer Center, the Tampa-based surgeons are trained on the da Vinci Surgical System, which allows for unparalleled precision and accuracy.
 This technologically advanced technique is a minimally invasive alternative to traditional open surgery, which usually requires a large incision.
-Doctors can complete robotic surgery through a few small incisions, reducing trauma to the body.
+Doctors can complete robotic surgery through a few small incisions, ultimately reducing trauma to the body.

-For patients, benefits may include a shorter hospital stay, faster recovery and fewer complications.
+For patients, benefits of robotic surgery may include a shorter hospital stay, faster recovery, fewer complications and smaller scars.
 Because the technique is less invasive than traditional surgery, patients who are not good candidates for traditional surgery may sometimes qualify for a robot-assisted procedure.

 In addition, the technology provides surgeons with improved 3-D vision, dexterity and precision throughout the operation.
 An arm on the robotic system contains a magnifying 3-D camera that produces a highly detailed view — one that surpasses the ability of the human eye — of the operating area.